 You will find attractions like a huge praying mantis and a decommissioned school bus.
 Every visitor will find new items to marvel at in the museum.
 The building features enormous stairwells to descend, and the architecture is generally brilliant, with the four stories and the rooftop garden.
 You can also challenge your fear of heights, ride the rooftop Ferris wheel, or discover the slides that cross through numerous stories.

 16. Soulard Farmers’ Market

-The Soulard Farmers’ Market, which first opened in 1779, existed for over 200 years.
+The Soulard Farmers’ Market, which first opened in 1779, has existed for over 200 years.
 The structure follows the “H” plan popularized by the Italian Renaissance, with a central section and four wings housing various booths.
 The outdoor market is home to more than 140 merchants selling a wide variety of items, including fruit, meat, fish, cheese, snacks, baked goods, spices, and flowers.
 In addition, the market has playgrounds, a park, a plaza, and free and metered parking.

 Fruits and vegetables you like eating may be in season during your retreat.
 If you take the time to visit this farmer’s market, you will quickly understand why it has thrived for so many years.

 Union Station’s Wheel is not your regular Ferris wheel.
 Regardless of the weather, you may travel in style in your best attire in the climate-controlled comfort of the Wheel’s luxury gondolas at Union Station.
 Also, you will not have to deal with the wind messing up your hair during your selfies!
 You can book a private gondola with leather seats, a glass floor, and a free snapshot from The Wheel.
 While on The Wheel, Be sure to take in the magnificent view of St. Louis too!